- Rhinoplasty Overview

 Rhinoplasty surgery is reserved for individuals who have specific issues with the shape or configuration of their nose.
 Individuals must be physically healthy and over 13 years old.
 It is best that you have realistic goals in mind for the improvement of your appearance.
 Importantly, you should have the procedure done for yourself, not to fulfill the desire of someone else or to try to fit an unrealistic ideal image.

 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon at Richmond Aesthetic Surgery.

 Your Initial Consultation

 Your surgeon will check for medical conditions that could cause problems during or after surgery, such as uncontrolled high blood pressure, blood clotting problems, or the tendency to form excessive scars.
-He will also ask you about previous nasal injury or any surgery you may have had in this area.
+They will also ask you about previous nasal injury or any surgery you may have had in this area.
 It is important to be candid and upfront about previous surgeries and your expectations.
 If you smoke or take any medications – particularly aspirin and drugs affecting clotting – it is important to tell your doctor during your consultation.